Taliban to talk to Swedish NGO after Afghan clinic closures

 KABUL, Afghanistan (AP) — The Taliban said they would hold talks Thursday with representatives of a Swedish non-profit group after threats by the insurgents forced the organization to close 42 clinics it runs in eastern Afghanistan.

-Meanwhile, a Taliban fighter in southern Kandahar province attacked police headquarters with a car bomb, killing himself and at least nine others and wounding dozens more, officials said.
+Meanwhile, Taliban fighters in southern Kandahar province attacked police headquarters, killing at least 10 people and wounding dozens more, officials said.

 The closures of the facilities run by the Swedish Committee for Afghanistan in Taliban-controlled areas of Maidan Wardak province are expected to affect almost 6,000 people.
 The clinics in government controlled parts of the province remain open.